databrary/design/overview.md

 * An owner-specified metadata identification data for non-identifiable data: de-identified (still mappable to identified data somewhere, even if not on datarbrary) or anonymized (no way to connect to identified data at all, not subject to HS rules)
 * A collection status: ongoing, exempt (completed/shelved)
 * Title, abstract-level description text, creation date
-* A schema for what information and data will be collected for each acquisition in the study, which may be determined explicitly through user interrogation or, preferably, implicitly derived from the materials or built as acquisitions are added
+* A schema for what information and data will be collected for each slot in the study, which may be determined explicitly through user interrogation or, preferably, implicitly derived from the materials or built as slots are added
 * A heterogeneous collection of *materials* describing the research procedures, usually created before data collection starts
 * Zero or many *articles* that represent the scholarly output from data contained within this study.
-* Zero or many *acquisitions* represented the collected data
+* Zero or many *slots* represented the collected data
 * Zero or more other studies that provide data to this study, e.g., for meta-analyses, longitudinal studies, or other more complex experiments involving multiple protocols

 Note that study permissions assigned to members are in addition to (ORed with) permissions granted by parents.

-Collecting example materials from a broad set of labs will inform how studies and acquisitions should be structured, but are expected to include:
+Collecting example materials from a broad set of labs will inform how studies and slots should be structured, but are expected to include:

    * lab notebooks describing procedures, goals, etc. (usually documents)
    * stimuli that are presented to participants (consent forms, instruction documents, images, or videos)
    * analysis or experiment *programs* or code (so-named to distinguish them from coding data)

-#### Acquisition
+#### Slot

-A study consists of some number of *acquisitions* (alternatives for this term: "clips", "trials", "collections", "sessions").
+A study consists of some number of *slots* (alternatives for this term: "acquisitions", "clips", "trials", "collections", "sessions", "cases", "units").
-These acquisitions are usually individual participants or sessions of the experiment.
+These slots are usually individual participants or sessions of the experiment.

-Importantly, each acquisition in a study involves the same experimental procedures for collecting data.
-However, not all acquisitions will necessarily have the same set of objects, as some may be missing for various reasons.
+Importantly, each slot in a study involves the same experimental procedures for collecting data.
+However, not all slots will necessarily have the same set of objects, as some may be missing for various reasons.

-An acquisition can include both raw data collected at the time of the experiment and summary data that has been extracted from these objects later by researchers or programs.
+An slot can include both raw data collected at the time of the experiment and summary data that has been extracted from these objects later by researchers or programs.
 These may include:

 * Acquisition date
 * Permissions collected from the participant, including sharing rights and consent forms, which apply (at least) to all raw (non-anonymized?) data